Re-Elect Robert Raburn for BART Board Director District 4 2026: Putting Riders First

 He kept his word.

 In 2016, the BART Board adopted a Transit Oriented Development policy that envisions mixed-use development, including 20,000 new housing units on BART property.
 The bold policy calls for 35% of the units overall, or 7,000, to be affordable.
-Currently in Oakland, 875 new housing units are underway at MacArthur BART, 110 units are being built at Coliseum BART, and Fruitvale BART will soon have 94 new units, including BART’s first supportive services housing for veterans.
+Currently in Oakland, 875 new housing units at MacArthur BART, 110 units were built at Coliseum BART, and Fruitvale BART has added 275 units, including BART’s first supportive services housing for veterans.
+San Leandro BART features a new Tech Campus and over 250 affordable units.
+All developments include improvements for walkability and bicycle safety.
+In anticipation of developments at Bay Fair and Hayward BART, access improvements are either being planned or are underway.
 Robert’s focus on new housing and jobs near BART addresses our region’s severe housing shortage, meets our climate change goals, and brings residents close to where they work and thrive.

 rr_hp_callout_2.jpg